OTBProject/OTBDocs/docs/chat-guide.md

 ### What are Commands?

-Commands are words which the bot will respond to if they are the first word in a message.
+A command is a word which the bot will respond to if it is the first word in a message.
 Commands often start with an exclamation mark, such as `!example`, but they can be any string of characters without a space in them.

 ### What are Aliases?

 An alias is a word which represents another word or group of words.
 Like commands, aliases are only processed by the bot if they are the first word of a message.
 However, an alias can expand into a command and parameters (other text after the command) for the command, to make running certain commands easier.
 If an alias expands to something which is not a command or another alias, it won't do anything.

-For example, `!addcom` is said to be "aliased" to `!command add` because if you type `!addcom !example example response`, `!addcom` will be replaced by `!command add`, making it as if you had typed `!command add !example example response`.
+For example, `!addcom` is said to be "aliased" to `!command add` because if you type `!addcom !example example response`, `!addcom` will be replaced (during processing) by `!command add`, making it as if you had typed `!command add !example example response`.
 An alias will sometimes be denoted as `<alias>='<expansion>'`.
 In this example, `!addcom='!command add'`.

 A given alias will not be processed more than once per message.
 What does that mean?
-Suppose you have two aliases, `!alias-1='!alias-2 and then some parameters'` and `!alias-2='!alias-1'`.
-If someone types `!alias-1` in chat and the bot processes it, it will replace `!alias-1` with `!alias-2 and then some parameters`, and then in turn replace that with `!alias-1 and then some parameters`.
+Suppose you have two aliases, `!alias-1='!alias-2 and then some text'` and `!alias-2='!alias-1'`.
+If someone types `!alias-1` in chat and the bot processes it, it will replace `!alias-1` with `!alias-2 and then some text`, and then in turn replace that with `!alias-1 and then some text`.
 However, it will stop there, and will not replace `!alias-1` with its corresponding text again in that message.
 If `!alias-1` is also a command, it will be run; otherwise, nothing will happen.

 The built-in commands for OTBProject tend to have a lot of aliases in order to be easily usable by people already familiar with the commands from other bots, and to avoid certain confusions of other bots.